vitormcruz/payroll_groovy/README.md

 #### Spark

 Liked, simpler than SpringMVC, also don't use annotations, which I generally dislike.
+Seems very good to make microservices

 #### No DI